winfeigle/phase-3-sql-writing-database-commands-to-a-file/README.md

 sqlite3 pets_database.db < 02_add_column_to_cats.sql
 ```

-2 .
 Confirm that your execution of the `.sql` file worked by entering into your
 database in the terminal with the `sqlite3 pets_database.db` command.
 Once
 there, execute the `.schema` command and you should see that the schema of the
 Cats table does include the `breed` column.

+## Conclusion

+You've now seen how to write your SQL code in a file, and execute the code in
+those files using the `sqlite3` application in the terminal.
+This workflow is
+similar to what you're used to for running Ruby applications by running
+`ruby filename.rb` from the terminal: the program reads the content of the file
+(our code) and executes it.
+The key difference is that this time, running the
+code actually makes some _changes_ to another file in the file system: in this
+case, altering the structure of the database in the `pets_database.db` file.